What is targeted grazing and how does it work?

 What about predators?

-Goats have a lot of safety in numbers, and predators are very hesitant to attack a dense herd of dozens of horned animals.
+Goats have an extremely strong herd mentality, and lots of safety in numbers.
+Predators are very hesitant to attack a dense herd of dozens of horned animals.
 (Even the kids have “buttons!”)

 We also know from sharing knowledge throughout our affiliate network that predators rarely work up the nerve to even think about attacking a herd until they’ve been stationary for a week or more.
 But 1) we move our goats around frequently, and 2) the fence administers a shock, dissuading aggressive predators.